 Numerical Modelling in Coastal, Estuarine and Marine Environments

-Using practical PC-based exercises, this course aims to provide students with a theoretical and practical knowledge on detailed hydrodynamic and geomorphic processes related to the flow of water and transport of sediment in nearshore (coastal, estuarine and marine) environments.
-The course consists of three parts: 1) An introduction to the fundamentals of coastal and marine hydrodynamics and non-cohesive sediment transport, including time series analysis and modelling of nearshore processes using field data sets and MATLAB.
-2) Calculation and numerical modeling of wave-driven flows, sediment transport, shoreline erosion and cross-shore profile development in coastal environments, using the DHI-LITTORAL PROCESSES FM model complex.
-3) Numerical modelling of coastal, estuarine og marine flows and ensuing sediment transport over larger areas, using the DHI-MIKE21 model complex.
+Using practical PC-based exercises, this course aims to provide students with a theoretical and practical knowledge on detailed hydrodynamic and geomorphic processes related to the flow of water and transport of sediment in fluvial, estuarine and marine environments.
+The course consists of two parts: 1) introduction to DHI MIKE software including application of the MIKE Hydro River module.
+2) Numerical modelling of coastal, estuarine og marine flows and ensuing sediment transport over larger areas, using the DHI-MIKE21 model complex.

 MSc Programme in Geography and Geoinformatics